 A majority of my time has also been invested in changing nappies, wiping bottoms, and telling my other children to be kind to each other.
 I’m a broken record, it seems, because three minutes later they’re at it again.
 It never ends.

 And then there’s the crying, and the screaming.
 One child is a crier, and at the drop of the hat, the floor is filling with tears over a “just wait please” or “no sweetheart you need to share.”
 And let’s not talk about the “you need pants on to leave the house.”

 I adore my kids, and can’t stop watching them and their crazy antics.
 The spontaneous musicals that break out as we go about our day.
 Acting out scenes from life, such as someone they have met with a dog they cannot wait to see again.
 My baby smiles.
-He rolls and uniquely crawls across the floor, just moments away from the “four wheel drive” crawling.
+He rolls crawls like an inchworm across the floor, just moments away from the “four wheel drive” crawling.
 Soon he will be walking, then running.
 He won’t need me more and more.